Statuette of a Nude Girl

 Egyptian, Classical, Ancient Near Eastern Art

-To ancient Egyptians, this miniature representation of a nude young girl would have had erotic appeal.
+To ancient Egyptians, this miniature representation of a nude young girl would have had erotic appeal in ways that may elude us now.
 Her heavy wig alludes to the Egyptian practice of wearing an elaborate coiffure during sex.
-The gesture of placing the left hand beneath the breast also had a strong sexual connotation.
-Although this figure's original function is not clear, the loop on the top of the head implies that it was suspended from a cord.
+Although this figure’s original function is not clear, the loop on the top of the head implies that it was suspended from a cord.

 ca. 1390-1353 B.C.E.

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact firstname.lastname@example.org

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Cornell University

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums